Taiwan: Military

 The ROC and the United States signed the Sino-American Mutual Defense Treaty in 1954, and established the United States Taiwan Defense Command.
 About 30,000 US troops were stationed in Taiwan, until the United States established diplomatic relations with the PRC in 1979.
 A significant amount of military hardware has been bought from the United States, and continues to be legally guaranteed by the Taiwan Relations Act.
-In the past, France and the Netherlands have also sold military weapons and hardware to the ROC, but they almost entirely stopped in the 1990s under pressure of the PRC.
+France and the Netherlands have also sold military weapons and hardware to the ROC, but they almost entirely stopped in the 1990s under pressure of the PRC.

 There is no guarantee in the Taiwan Relations Act or any other treaty that the United States will defend Taiwan, even in the event of invasion.
-On several occasions in 2021 and 2022, U.S. President Joe Biden stated that the United States will intervene if the PRC attempts to invade Taiwan.
-However, when asked about the answer, the White House officials insisted that US policy on Taiwan has not changed.
 The joint declaration on security between the US and Japan signed in 1996 may imply that Japan would be involved in any response.
-However, Japan has refused to stipulate whether the "area surrounding Japan" mentioned in the pact includes Taiwan, and the precise purpose of the pact is unclear.
-The Australia, New Zealand, United States Security Treaty (ANZUS Treaty) may mean that other US allies, such as Australia, could theoretically be involved.
+However, Japan has refused to stipulate whether the "area surrounding Japan" mentioned in the pact includes Taiwan.
+The Australia, New Zealand, United States Security Treaty (ANZUS Treaty) may mean that other US allies, such as Australia, could be involved.
 While this would risk damaging economic ties with China, a conflict over Taiwan could lead to an economic blockade of China by a greater coalition.